 2. Decide which channels to use to collect reviews

 In the first step, you’ve identified where you want to display reviews.
-Now, you can ask customers for reviews using a few different channels.
+Now, you can ask customers for reviews using a few different methods.

-The first way to get more reviews is by asking over email.
-Emails are an easy way to reach out to your customers.
-Taking care to include personalization in your emails is a good best practice that can lead to 6x more conversions.
+The first way to get more reviews is by asking over email, since emails are an easy way to reach out to your customers.
+Taking care to include personalization is a good best practice that can lead to 6x more conversions.

 Chatbots